 An investigator attempting to find all real estate which you owned had the daunting task of searching the index for every county.
 To make sure that all of your real estate was discovered, an investigator had to search every county in the country.
 He, or someone working for him, had to personally go to the recorder’s office to look up the information.
 If he had good sources, he might be able to call on the phone and get a clerk to check the records.
 In either case, it was a time-consuming, expensive, and inefficient process.

 It doesn’t take luck anymore to find somebody’s real estate.
 Almost every county has computerized its records, and the information has been linked to a national database.
-Instead of visiting every county recorder or trying to guess where property is located, with a single query, a computer search retrieves all of the real estate records in your name-compiled from every state and county in the country.
+Instead of visiting every county recorder or trying to guess where property is located, with a single query, a computer search retrieves all of the real estate records in your name—compiled from every state and county in the country.
 The report identifies the cost of the property, the loan balance, and the type of property.
-This information is produced in minutes, and the cost is nominal.
+There are at least hundreds of Web sites offering these search services.
+The information is produced in minutes, and the cost is nominal.

 Down load pdf of the entire book – Coming next: Discovering Your Financial Accounts